Delayed onset of Babesia highlights importance of follow-up visits

 “Case reports by Marcus et al. and Surgers et al , both describe patients presenting with an erythematous rash 3 – 4 weeks prior to a worsening of symptoms leading to the diagnosis of babesiosis, similar to our patient.”

-Delayed Babesia diagnosis in newborns
+Delayed onset Babesia in two newborns

 A delayed Babesia diagnosis is not limited to adults.
 One study describes 2 newborn infants who were diagnosed with Babesia several weeks after the mother was treated for Lyme disease.